Last Updated on

 Make the Switch

 If smart light bulbs don’t get you excited, smart light switches certainly will.
-With the switch, your light automation will continue to work, even when your light switch is in the off position.
-With the bulbs, the light switch must be on in order for the bulb to illuminate.
+With a smart switch, your light automation will continue to work, even when your light switch is in the off position.
+With smart bulbs, the light switch must be on in order for the bulb to illuminate via smart home automation.

 The most common recommendation is to use smart switches in the larger parts of your home and then use smart light bulbs for the smaller desk and table lamps.

-This light automation technology is all still very new and you will need to continuously monitor for new updates for your smart home system.
+This smart light automation technology is all still very new and you will need to continuously monitor for new updates for your smart home automation system.

-If you would like to purchase home automation supplies, visit our shop for all the latest information and gadgets available on the market today.
+If you would like to purchase home automation supplies to control your home, visit our home lighting automation blog for all the latest information and gadgets available on the market today.